 The clinic’s systems-based work commonly centres on areas known to influence long-term functional stability:

-These systems are assessed together to identify patterns that may contribute to gradual decline if left unaddressed.
+These systems are assessed together to identify patterns that may contribute to a gradual decline if left unaddressed.
+Hormonal resilience and age-related transition patterns are explored in more depth in our article on women and longevity.

 🔍 Did You Know?